A free daily digest of the biggest news stories of the day - and the best features from our website

 5. Changing an asteroid's trajectory

-If you've watched Armageddon or Deep Impact or some other movie about an asteroid threatening to wipe out life on Earth, relax.
-NASA this year proved with its Double Asteroid Redirection Test (DART) mission that it has the ability to deflect a giant space rock off a collision course with our planet.
+If you've watched "Armageddon" or "Deep Impact" or some other movie about an asteroid threatening to wipe out life on Earth, relax.
+After its Double Asteroid Redirection Test (DART) mission, NASA has proven that it has the ability to deflect a giant space rock from colliding with our planet.
 NASA sent the 1,100-pound DART spacecraft slamming into a 525-foot-diameter asteroid, Dimorphos, at 14,000 miles per hour to see whether the impact force would be enough to change its trajectory.

 Dimorphos, which didn't actually threaten Earth, was orbiting around a larger parent asteroid, Didymos, every 11 hours and 55 minutes before the crash.
 After DART slammed into Dimorphos on Sept.
 26, astronomers clocked its orbit time at 11 hours and 23 minutes, 32 minutes shorter than before, signaling a significant change in its path.
 "All of us have a responsibility to protect our home planet.
 After all, it's the only one we have," said NASA Administrator Bill Nelson.
 "This mission shows that NASA is trying to be ready for whatever the universe throws at us."

 Artificial intelligence is opening up new possibilities for businesses and households, and now new text-to-image generators are giving everyone from artists to urban planners to reconstructive surgeons a new tool to help them visualize ideas, Venture Beat reported.
 DALL-E 2, which Open AI released in July, looks at hundreds of millions of captioned images to turn text prompts written by users into images, per Popular Science.